flaw9/school/README.md

 In [initDev](/initDev) you can find all the files related to the R1.01.
 > There are some programs in [trash](/initDev/trash) that work, but aren't especially well written, so you can use them but they aren't as good as they probably could or should be.

+Also note that all the programs starting with **td2** or **td3** aren't selfmade, I'm just copying what the teacher sent us, so it is obviously full of errors and very unoptimized.

 ~ Flaw_9